valeoai/ZS3/README.md

-2. Train GMMN and finetune the last classication layer of a trained deeplabv3+ model:
+2. Train GMMN and finetune the last classification layer of the trained deeplabv3+ model:

 ```Shell
 train_context_GMMN.py